xcart/xc5-manual/en/modules/multi-vendor/vendor_registration.md

 With this method, the new vendor user gets created right away:
     ![xc5_multi-vendor_profile_created.png]({{site.baseurl}}/attachments/ref_SkW62BgH/xc5_multi-vendor_profile_created.png)

-They can log in and start selling immediately after the creation of their profile .
+They can log in and start selling immediately after the creation of their profile.

 _Related pages:_